alitiq/alitiq-doc/docs/load_forecast/load_power_forecast.md

 ## Forecasting for a Single Load timeseries

-To access a forecast for a specific Solar PV system, use the `forecast` endpoint from the API or the `get_forecast` method from the SDK.
+To access a forecast for a specific Solar PV system, use the `forecast/` endpoint from the API or the `get_forecast` method from the SDK.

 ### Example